molamolabbb/uos-computing-class2019-final-project-molamolabbb/README.md

 This is Titanic survivor data from kaggle (Very Well-known!).
 The data separated two, one is __training set__ and the other is __test set__.
 Both data sets include features of the passengers(like sex, age, ticket-class...).
+\n
 The differences of data sets are training set has survival and the other has not.
-Training set will be machine-learned. and test set is iterally speaking tested.
+Only kaggle site i can check the test set, so i separate training set, one i used training set and the other i used test set.
+\n
+but they give the gender_submission.csv.
+This is a set of predictions that assume all and only female passengers survive, as an example of what a submission file should look like. so i checked this data to calculate the accuracy.

 ### Data information
 I manufactured the kaggle datas because don't need variables.